Wednesday, April 19, 2023

 8:00pm

-Unwind at a casual gathering with hot beverages to reflect on the day's discussion and look ahead to tomorrow.
+Unwind at a casual gathering with hot beverages to reflect on the day's discussions and engage in a fun networking game designed to get to know one another.
+Prizes will be awarded!

 7:30am – 8:30am